Skip to main content

 RENEWING OR REVISING YOUR LICENSE

 Infectious waste transportation licenses are annual licenses that must be renewed each year.
 The license period begins Oct.
 1 and expires Sept.
-30. To remain licensed, submit a renewal form and license fees.
+30.

 Step 4: You will receive a confirmation email, including a copy of your license, after the license renewal form and payment have been successfully received.